Planting Climbing Roses: Quick Guide to Get You Started

 Wrapping Up

 Climbing roses are best planted as bare-root stocks between November and March.
-Dig a hole slightly wider and deeper than the root system in some rich, well-draining soil.
-Plant climbing roses in sheltered areas that receive plenty of full sun.
+I dig a hole slightly wider and deeper than the root system in some rich, well-draining soil.
+I find sheltered areas work best that receive plenty of full sun.
 Provide a secure support structure and tie stems in place early on.
 This helps your climbing rose to develop quickly and safely.

 Spread the love